ComputationalGenomics/SimBA/README.md

 #Contact

-If you have suggestions, questions or comments regarding SimRA, please email us to:
+If you have suggestions, questions or comments regarding SimBA, please email us to:

 pa_ri_da (at) us.ibm.com  (remove the underscores)